Brick Lane: Buildings of interest

-Nearby buildings of interest include Christ Church, Spitalfields, the Jamme Masjid or Great London Mosque on the corner of Fournier Street (the building represents a history of successive communities of immigrants in East End), and The Rag Factory on Heneage Street (once home to Turner Prize nominees Tracey Emin and Gary Hume, now a thriving arts space).
+Nearby buildings of interest include Christ Church, Spitalfields, the Jamme Masjid or Great London Mosque on the corner of Fournier Street (the building represents a history of successive communities of immigrants in East End), the Truman Brewery, and The Rag Factory on Heneage Street (once home to Turner Prize nominees Tracey Emin and Gary Hume, now a thriving arts space).

 Transport

 The nearest London Underground stations are Aldgate East and Liverpool Street.
 A campaign was launched in 2006 to change the name of Aldgate East station to "Brick Lane", but received no official support.

 The nearest London Overground station is Shoreditch High Street station.
 This line runs on part of the former East London Line which has now been converted to London Overground.
 At the junction with Pedley Street existed the former Shoreditch Underground station terminus, which closed in 2006 due to the construction of the East London Line extension, and replaced by the aforementioned Shoreditch High Street.
 Remnants of the station can be seen from overground trains entering and leaving Liverpool Street station.